 There’s a caveat: Event-driven recessions seem to be paired with quicker snapbacks.
 “I wouldn’t say one is any better than the other,” Azzarello says, “but with event-driven, you recover.
 People know what the deal is.”
 It’s easy to tell when an event-driven recession is over, she says, because the event is over.

-But when the shelters-in-place are eventually lifted, the idea that life will quickly return to normal implies that individuals will want to venture back out into the world immediately.
+But when the coronavirus restrictions are eventually lifted, the idea that life will quickly return to normal implies that individuals will want to venture back out into the world immediately.
 Some Americans may still be scared that they could catch the virus.
+About 2 in 5 Americans in a nationwide Bankrate survey from May, for instance, said they expect to shop less at traditional in-person retailers.
+All of that can hold back consumer spending, and in consequence, the economic recovery.

 Brusuelas himself is one of those individuals.
 “I’m not going to a movie theater, I’m not getting on a bus, I’m not getting on a subway.
 I’m going to be very skeptical about who I get in the car with,” he says.
 “You start thinking through the simple building blocks of the complexity of the economy.
 Social contracts have been shattered from the inside out.
 There’s going to be a new relationship between individuals and society.”